Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 commutes for all modules $W_1$, $W_2$, $W_3$ in $\sC^0$ and $z_1, z_2\in\CC^\times$ such that $\vert z_1\vert>\vert z_2\vert>\vert z_1-z_2\vert>0$. \item The natural isomorphisms $f_{P(z)}$ are compatible with the braidings in $\sC^0$ and $\repzA$ in the sense that the diagram

 commutes for all modules $W_1,W_2$ in $\sC^0$ and $z\in\CC^\times$. \end{enumerate}

-\begin{theo} The induction functor $\cF:\sC^0\rightarrow\repzA$ is a vertex tensor functor with respect to the vertex tensor category structure on $\sC^0$ inherited from $\cC$ and the vertex tensor category structure on $\repzA$ given in Theorem \ref{thm:repzABTCvrtxSalg}. \end{theo} \begin{proof} The required properties can be derived with $\varphi=r_A: \cF(V)\rightarrow A$ and
+\begin{theo} The induction functor $\cF:\sC^0\rightarrow\repzA$ is a vertex tensor functor with respect to the vertex tensor category structure on $\sC^0$ inherited from $\cC$ and the vertex tensor category structure on $\repzA$ given in Theorem \ref{thm:repzABTCvrtxSalg}. \end{theo} \begin{proof} Throughout this proof, $W$ and $W_i$ for $i=1,2,3$ will denote objects of $\sC^0$.
+We will derive the required properties using $\varphi=r_A: \cF(V)\rightarrow A$ and

 for $z\in\CC^\times$ and modules $W_1$, $W_2$ in $\sC^0$, using properties of parallel transports and the fact that $\cF$ is a braided monoidal functor.
-The details follow; throughout this proof, $W$ and $W_i$ for $i=1,2,3$ will denote objects of $\sC^0$.

 First note that for each $z\in\CC^\times$, $f_{P(z)}$ is an even natural isomorphism since it is a composition of even natural isomorphisms.